LordR19/Morgenr-te-Beta/localization/german/00_how_to_translate_to_German.md

 I will add the official list of all the articles and endings at the end. just put those inside the brackets like this: ('here')
 If you need new custom locs you can ask Lord R to make some (e.g. for die Archäologin, der Archäologe).

+# Using a string from somewhere else in a string
+Imagine you want to reference a specific Technology like elgar_classicism_tech.
+Instead of searching for the name of said technology, you can get the exact name like this:
+$elgar_classicism_tech$

+This works for every localization.
+So you can use it for buildings, production methods, names, etc.

 # Comments
 You can add Comments with a hastag #, outside of the " like this "My String" #I noticed bla.
 Comments will not show up in the game and are a way for us to communicate.